ENLK/Data-analysis-in-Python/README.md

 # jupyter-nb

-Some kernels are created in notebooks with darkmode enabled and plots may not display axes and labels correctly.
-Please download and view notebooks in darkmode settings
+Some kernels are created with custom Jupyter darkmode settings enable, therefore plots may not display axes and labels correctly.

+Please use Turn off the lights Chrome plug-in in conjunction with NBviewer to solve this issue https://nbviewer.jupyter.org/